JETSCAPE/JETSCAPE/workflow_test/README.md

 4. From `/external_packages/music/` copy ` EOS/` into your `test_worflow` directory
 Then `python generate_module_input_files.py`  and   `sbatch workflow_test`

+***Remark***: To install the sims branch on a non-TACC machine, libraries must be changed to match the host system and the EIGEN paths will have to be specified explicitly.

 # Full install instructions

+This is the process around which the bash install and workflow scripts are based.

 ## Load libraries on stampede2